 Recently in 2020, SEBI realized this anomaly and mandated that all SEBI Registered Investment Advisors will work on a Fee-Only basis.

-Also, those who are not registered with SEBI should refrain from using the words “Advisors”, “Planners”, “Consultant” or any of such nomenclature which leads to confusion in the mind of the Investor.
+Also, those who are not registered with SEBI should refrain from using the words “Advisors”, “Planners”, “Consultant” or any such nomenclature which leads to confusion in the mind of the Investor.

 Commission-only people are now called Distributors or Agents, they are no longer advisors as they get their earnings, only as commission from product manufacturers.

-Fee Structures of Financial Planners vary depending on the kind of service they provide.
+The fee Structures of Financial Planners vary depending on the kind of service they provide.

 They may also charge for the Investment management as a certain percentage of the Investments under their Management which normally starts from 1%-1.5% Plus GST and may keep reducing with the Increase of Investments Value.
 (Read: What are the fee models of various SEBI Registered Investment Advisors?)

 There are others who offer Limited advice or I should say they limit themselves to just advice and do not handhold the clients in the complete process.